wallytutor/learning-by-teaching/software/vscode.md

 ## Extensions

 VS Code supports a number of extensions to facilitate coding and data analysis, among other tasks.
+Local (user-created) extensions can be manually installed by placing their folder under `%USERPROFILE%/.vscode/extensions` or in the equivalent directory documented [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed).
 Below you find my recommended extensions for different purposes and languages.

 ### Julia